Innologica/vue2-daterange-picker/README.md

                 daysOfWeek: moment.weekdaysMin(), //array of days - see moment documenations for details
                 monthNames: moment.monthsShort(), //array of month names - see moment documenations for details
-                firstDay: 1 //ISO first day of week - see moment documenations for details },
+                firstDay: 1 //ISO first day of week - see moment documenations for details
+                showWeekNumbers: true //show week numbers on each row of the calendar },
             ranges: { //default value for ranges object (if you set this to false ranges will no be rendered) 'Today': [moment(), moment()],